ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 task ID and VDAF verify key can be re-run on the fly for each request.
 This is useful if a large number of concurrent tasks are expected.
-Once an Aggregator has opted-in to a task, the expectation is that the task is supported until it expires.
+Once an Aggregator has opted-in to a task, the expectation is that the task is supported until it ends.
 In particular, Aggregators that operate in this manner MUST NOT opt out once they have opted in.

 # IANA Considerations